alexwolf47/Phoenix-Royale/README.md

 # Introduction

-Phoenix Royale is a multiplayer, side-scrolling battle royale type game which aims to push Phoenix LiveView to it's limits.
-Whilst a game such as this may not be the optimal use of LiveView, I have had a lot of fun trying to create a playable game which is rendered fully server-side.
+Phoenix Royale is a multiplayer, side-scrolling battle royale type game which aims to push Phoenix LiveView to it's limits (at least in terms on animation).
+Whilst a game such as this may not be the optimal use of LiveView, I've had a lot of fun trying to create a playable game which is rendered fully server-side.
 It also aims to demonstrate how easy it is to build a game which can handle many multiplayer games running simultaenously using Elixir/Erlang's GenServers, and how well this can be implemented on the frontend using Phoenix LiveView.

 ## How to play

-Visit [Phoenix Royale](phoenixroyale.com)to play with others, or run the project locally using the guide detailed below.
+Visit [Phoenix Royale](http://phoenixroyale.com) to play with others, or run the project locally using the guide detailed below.

 ## About me